 The credit card company divides the 15% APR by 365 days in the year.
 The result is a daily periodic rate of 0.041095.
 If you pay off your balance after interest is applied once, then 15% is an accurate representation of your interest rate.
 If you carry a balance from month to month, however, then you’re paying more than you think.

 Annual Percentage Yield (APY)

-APY, an acronym for “annual percentage yield” is a common term used mostly when defining the interest paid in a savings, checking, or other interest bearing account.
-Unlike APR, APY reflects interest paid on interest, which always makes this number higher than its counterpart.
-Because interest is generally compounded quarterly, monthly, or daily, the interest added in your account becomes part of your average daily balance.
-When it comes time to calculate that number again, your balance is raised, thus causing a higher interest amount to be applied.
-Unless you withdraw from an interest bearing account, you can expect your interest deposits to be greater in size each time they are calculated.
+APY is an acronym for Annual Percentage Yield.
+It is a common term used when defining the interest paid in a savings, checking, or other interest-bearing accounts.
+Unlike APR, APY reflects interest paid on interest.
+Thus, APY is always higher than APR.
+Interest is generally compounded quarterly, monthly, or daily.
+As a result, the interest added to your account becomes part of your average daily balance.

 APR and APY in Action

-So, now that you understand the difference, let’s see how it would effect you in a real life situation.
+So, now that you understand the difference, let’s see how it would affect you in a real-life situation.
 First, let’s say that you have a savings account with an interest rate of 3%.
-A pretty awesome interest rate these days and for purposes of the example, it’s a easy percentage to work with.
-So lets say you decide to make a deposit of $5,000 in this savings account.
-Over a 12 month period, interest would be applied to your account once a month, at a rate of 0.25% (3% interest rate divided by 12 months).
-If you simply took the 3% and applied it once to the balance at the end of the year, you would expect to earn a total of $150 in interest.
-However, because interest will be earned on interest, the actual rate is higher than 3%.
+A pretty awesome interest rate these days.
+For purposes of the example, it’s an easy percentage to work with.
+So let’s say you decide to make a deposit of $5,000 in this savings account.

 Over the course of a 12 month period, your new balances would be as follows: